edgarpf/aws-csoaa/README.md

 - You get charged for EC2 instances only when the instances are in a running state.

+- The user can the set DisableApiTermination attribute to avoid accidental termination.

 - You need to ensure you are entering the right user name if you get the error "Host key not found".

 - The private key file has the wrong file permission if you get an Unprotected Private Key File error